Kurento/kurento/source/features/statistics.rst

 ``WebRtcEndpoint`` in loopback.
 Once the demo is up and running, WebRTC are enabled and gathered with a rate of 1 second.

-In addition to the KMS WebRTC statistics, the client-side (i.e. browser WebRtc peer) are also gathered by the application.
-This is done using the standard method provided by the ``peerConnection`` object, i.e using its method ``getStats``.
+In addition to the KMS WebRTC statistics, client-side (i.e. browser WebRTC peer) stats are also gathered by the application.
+This is done using the standard method provided by the ``RTCPeerConnection`` object, i.e using its method ``getStats``.
 Please check out the JavaScript logic located in the `index.js <https://github.com/Kurento/kurento-tutorial-js/blob/master/kurento-loopback-stats/js/index.js>`__ file for implementation details.